 - Why Diamond Certification is important

 - 3 reasons you really want a GIA Diamond

 Note!!
 This post is about diamond certification for Natural Diamonds.
-Learn here about Lab Diamonds vs Natural Diamonds – and why we chose GCAL and IGI USA for Lab Diamonds.
+Learn here about Lab Diamonds vs Natural Diamonds – and why we also recommend GCAL and IGI in addition to GIA for Lab Diamonds.

 What is Diamond Certification?

 - An independent, scientific analysis of your diamond’s quality.

 - Appraisals and jeweler-written documents are not certifications!

 Diamond certification is a process where an independent gem lab (one that’s not in cahoots with the jeweler!) tests and assesses the quality of a diamond.
 Then, the lab issues a written report about the diamond.
 Each report, or “certificate,” has its own number which is kept on file at the gem lab and a copy is sent back with the diamond.
 Also, many certified diamonds include a microscopic laser inscription of their certification number on the outer edge of the diamond (its “girdle”).
 This is helpful if a diamond certificate is ever lost or stolen.